If you agree

 If you’re ending a civil partnership or legally separating, send the signed forms and copies with the £50 fee to the court dealing with your paperwork.
 Keep your own copies.

 You may be able to get help with court fees if you’re on benefits or a low income.

 There’s usually no court hearing.
-A judge will approve the agreement to make it legally binding if they think it’s fair and reasonable.
+A judge will approve your consent order to make it legally binding if they think it’s fair.